Module 14 - Demonstration

 In a Demonstration, all karts must adhere to age groups/classes and may run at full speed.
 Passing is permitted but MUST be done sensibly and safely at all times.
 No results/times are recorded or declared and therefore there is no official starting or finishing, with the chequered flag used only to signal the end of the Demonstration.

-Direct drive karts may be push started by the use of a Quad Bike especially set up for the purpose of push-starting Vintage karts.
+Direct drive karts may be push started by the use of a Quad Bike especially set up for the purpose of push-starting Demonstration karts.
+The use of side-by-side (SxS) vehicles is not permitted.
 This can only take place within the outgrid area and at NO time is the Quad Bike to enter the race track.
-The rider must wear long pants and long sleeves and an approved helmet and foot wear that complies with Rule G3.4.
+The rider must wear long pants and long sleeves an approved helmet and foot wear that complies with Rule G3.4.
 The push-starting procedure will be under the direction of the Pit Marshal and the Chief Steward.

 Approval to carry out this push-starting procedure will be made by the Competitions Manager or the National Steward on a case by case application with a submmited plan of the procedure in the area where it will take place.

-It is extremely important for safety reasons that the conditions stated above in V3.3 and V3.4 are adhered to and it is the responsibility of the Race Officials to ensure that the Pit Marshall follows these requirements.
+It is extremely important for safety reasons that the conditions stated above in Z3.3 and Z3.4 are adhered to and it is the responsibility of the Race Officials to ensure that the Pit Marshall follows these requirements.

 KartSport New Zealand flags and control will apply (ref Section H).

-All KartSport New Zealand flags (or lights where used) apply to all Vintage on track activity and all drivers have full responsibility to know and observe the flags or lights.
+All KartSport New Zealand flags (or lights where used) apply to all Demonstration on track activity and all drivers have full responsibility to know and observe the flags or lights.

-Race Officials (The Clerk of Course or assistant Clerks of Course) must be ‘on track’ during any Vintage on track activity.
+Race Officials must be ‘on track’ during any Demonstration on track activity.

-It is essential to be familiar with these apparel rules as they do differ slightly from the standard apparel rules in Section G of the Manual – especially V5.1.1 and V5.2.1.
+It is essential to be familiar with these apparel rules as they do differ slightly from the standard apparel rules in Section G of the Manual – especially Z5.1.1 and Z5.2.1.

 The following Age groups will strictly apply: